MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-config-crossplat-runas-profile.md

-If you are the system administrator in charge of the monitoring of UNIX and Linux computers, you must create Run As accounts for agent maintenance operations, and for health and performance monitoring.
+If you're the system administrator in charge of the monitoring of UNIX and Linux computers, you must create Run As accounts for agent maintenance operations, and for health and performance monitoring.
 These Run As accounts must then be associated with the Run As profiles defined in the UNIX and Linux management packs, so they can access the agents on UNIX and Linux computers.
 For an overview of the process, see [Planning Security Credentials for Accessing UNIX and Linux Computers](plan-security-crossplat-credentials.md).

 >[!NOTE]
->System Center Operations Manager does not support domain accounts for maintenance.
+>System Center Operations Manager doesn't support domain accounts for maintenance.

-## Configuring Run As accounts
+## Configure Run As accounts

 The **UNIX\/Linux Run As Accounts Wizard** creates Run As accounts that can be of two Run As account types: